dzalf/LM95071_Temperature_Sensor/README.md

 # LM95071 Texas Instruments Temperature Sensor

+**WELCOME TO THE ONLY AVAILABLE LIBRARY FOR THE LM95071 TEMPERATURE SENSOR**

 Arduino*/Teensy** Library for reading temperatures from the SPI Temperature Sensor from TI

 The Sensor comes in a SOT-23 package and requires three Pins from the uC board (Arduino/Teensy)